 Cloud Vulnerability DB

-The vulnerability has been assigned a CVSS v3.1 base score of 8.8 HIGH, with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. This indicates that the vulnerability can be exploited remotely with low attack complexity, requires no privileges, but does need user interaction.
-The vulnerability affects confidentiality, integrity, and availability with high impact (NVD).
+The vulnerability has been assigned a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. This scoring indicates that the vulnerability can be exploited remotely with low attack complexity, requires no privileges, but does need user interaction.
+The vulnerability is classified as CWE-787 (Out-of-bounds Write) and CWE-122 (Heap-based Buffer Overflow) (NVD).

-If successfully exploited, this vulnerability allows an unauthorized attacker to execute arbitrary code over a network, potentially leading to full system compromise.
-The high CVSS score indicates severe potential consequences, affecting the confidentiality, integrity, and availability of the targeted system (NVD).
+If successfully exploited, this vulnerability enables unauthorized attackers to execute arbitrary code over a network, potentially leading to full system compromise.
+The high CVSS score indicates severe potential consequences, affecting the confidentiality, integrity, and availability of the targeted system (Wiz).

 Microsoft has released security updates as part of the May 2025 Patch Tuesday to address this vulnerability.
-Users and administrators are strongly advised to apply the latest security updates to affected systems (BleepingComputer).
+Users and administrators are strongly advised to apply the latest security updates to affected systems (Wiz).

 Source: This report was generated using AI